vilnius/vilnius-carpool/README.md

 ## Current status
 Focus now is to define MVP

-Demo for The code commited in this repository: arciau.lt
+Demo for The code commited in this repository: http://arciau.lt